anyscale/templates/templates/batch-llm/README.md

 **Note:** For a more general introduction to batch inference with Ray Data, check out the `Batch Inference Basics` workspace template.

 ### How to decide between online vs offline inference for LLM
-Online LLM inference (e.g. Anyscale Endpoint) should be used when you want to get real-time response for prompt.
+Online LLM inference (e.g. Anyscale Endpoint) should be used when you want to get real-time response for prompt or to interact with the LLM.
 Use online inference when you want to optimize latency of inference to be as quick as possible.

-On the other hand, offline LLM inference should be used when you want to get reponses for a large number of prompts within an end-to-end time requirement (e.g. minutes to hours granularity).
-Use offline inference when you want to optimize throughput of inference to use resource (e.g. GPU) as much as possible on large-scale input data.
+On the other hand, offline LLM inference should be used when you want to get reponses for a large number of prompts within some time frame, but not required to be real-time (minutes to hours granularity).
+Use offline inference when you want to (1) scale your workload to large-scale datasets, and (2) optimize inference throughput and resource usage (for example, maximizing GPU utilization).

 ### Step 1: Install Python dependencies
 Install additional required dependencies using `pip`.